EPCCed/2026-03-02-Fortran-intro/_episodes/05-arrays.md

 teaching: 10
 exercises: 10
 questions:
-- ""
+- "How do I create arrays of different sizes and numbers of dimensions?"
+- "Can I create the arrays at runtime if I don't yet know how big they need to be?"
 objectives:
-- ""
+- "Understand how to create arrays of one, two and more dimensions."
+- "Recognise and use array terminology."
+- "Be able to create and use allocatable arrays."
+- "Get help from the compiler if things go wrong."
 keypoints:
 - "Unlike C, which often uses pointers to handle array data, Fortran has arrays which are an intrinsic feature of the language."
+- "The number of dimensions in an array is its _rank_."
+- "The number of elements in one of an array's dimensions is its _extent_."
+- "The ordered sequence of extents in an array is its _shape_."
+- "The total number of elements in an array, equal to the product of its shape, is its _size_."
+- "In Fortran array indices begin at 1 by default, but this can be changed if required."
+- "New arrays can be created by using the intrinsic `reshape()` function with an existing one."
+- "An array with an unknown size can be allocated at runtime."
+- "Compilers are typically able to help you debug issues with arrays if you ask them to."
 ---

 ## A one-dimensional array